shabin5785/Udemy-React/Basics.md

 - all js classes have a special fn called constructor.
 Like a java construtor. called when new instance is created.
 So we can define state inside that.

 - always use setState or setProps. instead of using this.prop.key=''..
 First one is the standard and correct way.Especially setting state.
-We always manipulate set using setState. setState infact tell react that value has changed
+We always manipulate set using setState. setState infact tell react that value has changed.
+But we can use the getter only like this.props.key.
+Never use it to set.

 - enclose js variables with {} while refering them inside jsx code

+-  > render() {
+    return (
+      <div
+      <input onChange={ (e) = this.setState({term: e.target.value}) } /
+      Value of input : {this.state.term}
+    </div
+    );

+    Now when input changes,event listener runs.
+This updates the state.
+This causes the element to rerender.
+This inturn invokes render method.
+Render method has a line to print the state causing new value to be shown.